 Improper Repairs: The most common problem inspectors encounter with low-slope roofs is improper repairs; either the use of improper materials or improper methods.

-Deterioration Over Time: Materials and the connections between them all degrade over time.
+Environmental Damage: Materials and the connections between them all degrade over time.
 Moisture, wind, ultraviolet (UV) radiation from the sun, thermal cycling, oxidation, foot traffic, and incompatibility between materials are the most common- but not the only- forces working to deteriorate roof systems.

 Unlike with residential inspections in which you simply show up and proceed with the inspection, with commercial properties you want to know as much as possible about the installed systems before you arrive.
 Regarding roofs, you'll be asking for whatever documentation can be provided.
 Your objectives will be: